 Across our school we aim to ensure that all classrooms, group learning areas and whole school areas, are spaces that everyone can use to learn and be proud of.
-At Broadwood we believe that classrooms should be bright, well organized learning spaces.
+At Broadwood we believe that classrooms should be bright, well organised learning spaces.
 Pupils need to know how to access resources and respect the classroom environment.
 There is a consistency in what is expected in all classrooms:

-- School rules are on display. - Each class has a Power Literacy and Power Maths display. - Learning displays are age appropriate. - Classrooms are tidy, labelled and organised. - Pupils take responsibility for ensuring their classroom is a pleasant and safe place to learn. - Pupils are taught to respect equipment and resources. - · Power groupings are on display in the class.
+- School rules are on display. - Each class has a Literacy and Maths wall with key vocabulary and definitions on display. - Learning displays are age appropriate. - Classrooms are tidy, labelled and organised. - Pupils take responsibility for ensuring their classroom is a pleasant and safe place to learn. - Pupils are taught to respect equipment and resources. - Power groupings are on display in the class.